spindance/renesas.alexa-dust-sensor.embedded/README.md

 4. Copy the file `./installation/Renesas.S3_IOT_BOARD.1.2.0.pack` (in this repository) to your local e2Studio installation directory: `\Renesas\e2_studio\internal\projectgen\arm\Packs`

-5. Clone or download this repo to, for example, `c:\Users\<username>\e2studio\`.
+5. For source code access, clone or download this repo to, for example, `c:\Users\<username>\e2studio\`.
 The root directory is an e2studio workspace.

 6. Open e2Studio.
-Open the workspace in e2Studio, for example, via `File -> Switch Workspace -> <navigate to the workspace directory>`
+While one can use the source code closed from Github, the easiest solution is to download the workspace archive found [here](https://github.com/spindance/renesas.alexa-dust-sensor.embedded/releases/tag/1.0.0).
+To do that select File->Import.
+Then when the Import dialog box appears, select "General" and then "Existing Projects into Workspace".
+Click Next.
+Then click the select archive file radio button and "Browse" for the worksapce archive.
+You should see the GroveDustSensor in the Projects section.
+Click Finish.
+The project will be added to the workspace.
+A workspace will be created if there is not one already created.

+7. Additionally, the already compiled firmware can be downloaded in [SREC](https://github.com/spindance/renesas.alexa-dust-sensor.embedded/releases/tag/1.0.0) format.
+Instructions for loading a binary directly on the hardware can be read in this [Renesas blog post](http://renesas-blog.mediumone.com/how-to-flash-the-s3a7-board/)

-7. Install e2Studio License - Navigate to license file when prompted: `\Renesas\e2_studio\internal\projectgen\arm\Licenses`
+8. Install e2Studio License - Navigate to license file when prompted: `\Renesas\e2_studio\internal\projectgen\arm\Licenses`
 Select `SSP_License_Example_EvalLicense_20160629`.

-8. Double click the project’s `configuration.xml`, and click `Generate Project Content`. e2studio may need to be restarted once this is complete.
+9. Double click the project’s `configuration.xml`, and click `Generate Project Content`. e2studio may need to be restarted once this is complete.

-9. Attempt to build by selecting project `GroveDustSensor` in the project explorer, then clicking `Project -> Build Project`, by right clicking the project in the project explorer and selecting `Build Project`.
+10. Attempt to build by selecting project `GroveDustSensor` in the project explorer, then clicking `Project -> Build Project`, by right clicking the project in the project explorer and selecting `Build Project`.